apache/kyuubi/docs/quick_start/quick_start_with_helm.md

 ************************
 ******* Services *******
 ************************
+REST:
+- To access kyuubi-rest service within the cluster, use the following URL: kyuubi-rest.kyuubi.svc.cluster.local
 THRIFT_BINARY:
 - To access kyuubi-thrift-binary service within the cluster, use the following URL: kyuubi-thrift-binary.kyuubi.svc.cluster.local
-- To access kyuubi-thrift-binary service from outside the cluster for debugging, run the following command: kubectl port-forward svc/kyuubi-thrift-binary 10009:10009 -n kyuubi and use 127.0.0.1:10009
 ```

 #### Uninstall the chart